PSU guide

 Common Misunderstandings Regarding Computer Power Supplies

 Advertised wattage ratings are a good indicator of PSU capability and/or quality If a power supply is faulty or underpowered then the system will simply not power on and/or the problem will be obvious Power supplies with identical advertised specifications are equally good.
-All PSU’s have a standard specification, for example ATX, 80+ and EPS.
-They all specify how a PSU should be designed, what voltage it is supposed to deliver etc. If a PSU doesn’t qualify for one of the aforementioned standards, running it may be dangerous as you may get voltage spikes that can fry your components, incompatibility as well as a poasible fire hazard.
+All PSUs have a standard specification, for example ATX, 80+ and EPS.
+They all specify how a PSU should be designed, what voltage it is supposed to deliver etc. If a PSU doesn’t qualify for one of the aforementioned standards, running it may be dangerous as you may get voltage spikes that can fry your components, incompatibility as well as a possible fire hazard.
 Cheap PSUs are likelier for such events to occur, as the quality of internal components can vary even while meeting the standards.

 Regarding misunderstanding #1: